aliyun/aliyun-emapreduce-datasources/docs/jindofs_sdk_how_to_en.md

 <br />

-# Access to JindoFS Cluster (Cache/Block Mode）
+# Access to JindoFS Cache/Block Mode Cluster

 When you have already created an E-MapReduce JindoFS cluster, and you need access to the JindoFS cluster in another cluster or in ECS node, you can use this approach.